 Unfortunately, bad reviews can happen, even when you think you’ve done your best.
 But what can you do to rectify the situation?

-They actually provide you with an opportunity to showcase your superior customer service – not only to the unhappy guest, but also to the many other potential guests who are reading through your reviews (both on your own vacation rental website and on social media), and making their vacation decisions based on your responses.
+Always remember: negative reviews aren’t the end of the world.
+They actually provide you with an opportunity to showcase your excellent customer service – not only to the unhappy guest but also to the many other potential guests who are reading through your reviews (both on your own vacation rental website and on social media.)
+Potential guests will feel reassured knowing you take negative complaints seriously and will choose accommodation based on your responses.

-Most of the time, your guest will recognize that problems can arise, accidents can happen, and sometimes things can get overlooked.
+Often guests will recognize that problems can arise, accidents can happen, and sometimes things can get overlooked.
 As long as the vacation rental business in question doesn’t blame or ignore the guest, they’ll understand and be grateful for your response.

-A sense of urgency, consistency and honesty can make all of the difference.
+How do you salvage a relationship with an unhappy guest?
+A sense of urgency, consistency, and honesty can make all of the difference.
 Having your reviews (even the rare not-so-great ones) all in one place on your vacation rental website, along with your helpful and prompt responses, allows future guests to see the character and integrity of you and your vacation rental business.

 - If you resolve a complaint in the customer’s favor, they will do business with you again 70% of the time